barkerest/IntelligentData/README.md

   Often times I found myself having multiple somewhat related databases where IDs might be shared.
   In these cases EF would insert those values into the SQL statement generated, which could lead to excessively huge SQL statements.
-Worse, I might need to perform multiple transactions with the list would would cause more giant SQL statements.
+Worse, I might need to perform multiple transactions with the list which would cause more giant SQL statements.
 To include the temporary tables in your model you will need to call the `WithTemporaryLists()` extension method on your DbContextOptions builder.